cloudmesh-community/book/chapters/prg/go/go-intro.md

 [Why should you learn Go?](https://medium.com/exploring-code/why-should-you-learn-go-f607681fad65)[?].
 However, this article may be a bit biased towards Go and you may want to evaluate some of the provided arguments more carefully yourself.

+:construction: TODO: It is highly unusual that we "quote" such a long paragraph from a resource.
+We like to minimize such "quoting".
+Quoting, in this amount is viewed as not a good way of writing a chapter.

 Regarding the design philosophy behind the Go language, the following is